Platypi/style_typescript/README.md

   class Person {
       /**
        * Returns a new Person with the specified name.
        *
        * @param name The name of the new Person.
        */
       static GetPerson(name: string): Person {
           return new Person(name);
       }

       /**
        * @param name The name of the new Person.
        */
       constructor(public name: string) { }

       /**
        * Instructs this Person to walk for a certain amount
        * of time.
        *
        * @param millis The number of milliseconds the Person
        * should walk.
        */
-      walkFor(millis: number) {
+      walkFor(millis: number): void {
           console.log(this.name + ' is now walking.');

           setTimeout(() => {
               console.log(this.name + ' has stopped walking.');
           }, millis);